DeskFanzin/Beautysalon/README.md

 # Beautysalon
-HTML, CSS and JS website made in a Rocketseat workshop.
+HTML, CSS and JS website made in a Rocketseat Workshop.

 Website link is right there!
 Everything is in Brazilian Portuguese >>>>